Ground-Based Midcourse Defense: Description

 Interceptor sites are at Fort Greely, Alaska and Vandenberg Space Force Base, California.
 A third site was planned for a proposed US missile defense complex in Poland, but was canceled in September 2009.

+In late 2013, there were plans for a proposed Eastern United States site to house a battery of these missiles.
+Four sites were shortlisted in January 2014 for an East Coast site - SERE Remote Training Site in Maine (Rangeley), Fort Drum in New York, Camp James A. Garfield in Ohio, and Fort Custer Training Center in Michigan.
+Camp Ethan Allen Training Site in Vermont was dropped from consideration in late 2013.

+In January 2014 the Pentagon announced they were starting a two-year environmental impact study under the 2013 defense authorization bill, which required two missile-defense sites to be identified on the East Coast.
+The CBO has estimated that a site would cost US$3.5bn.

+In June 2019, Fort Drum in New York was chosen as the location for the potential East Coast missile defense site.

 In December 2008, the U.S. Missile Defense Agency awarded Boeing a $397.9 million contract to continue development of the program.

 In March 2013, the Obama administration announced plans to add 14 interceptors to the current 26 at Fort Greely in response to North Korean threats.
 The deployment of a second TPY-2 radar to Japan was announced at the same time.
 While President Obama said that the additional deployment was a hedge against unexpected capabilities, Chinese Ministry of Foreign Affairs spokesman Hong Lei complained that the additional defenses would affect the global strategic balance and strategic trust.
-In late 2013, there were plans for a proposed Eastern United States missile defense site to house a battery of these missiles.

 On 30 April 2014, the Government Accountability Office issued a report stating that the system may not be operational any time soon because "its development was flawed".
 It said the GBI missile was at that point "capable of intercepting a simple threat in a limited way".
 On 12 August 2015, Lt.
 General David L. Mann (commanding general USASMDC/ARSTRAT) characterized GMD as the nation's only ground-based defense against limited ICBM attacks.

 Issues with the EKV prompted the MDA to work with Raytheon, Boeing, and Lockheed Martin on a new Redesigned Kill Vehicle (RKV), scheduled to debut in 2025.
 In 2019, the government issued a stop work order for the RKV after recent test results indicated that the current RKV plan is not viable.
 The government "initiated an analysis of alternative courses of action"; on 21 August the MDA cancelled the $5.8 billion contract for the RKV.
 This initiates new work on bids for the successor to the Exo-Atmospheric Kill Vehicle (EKV) to 2025.
 The current GMD programs continue per plan, with up to 64 GBIs (meaning an additional 20) in the missile fields for 2019.